background

 • A Brief History of The Lemp Brewery

 Out of this era of prosperity and growth arose some of the most prominent, recognizable buildings which still stand today.
 In rapid succession, beginning in 1901, the Lemp Brewery erected a new world-class Bottling Department, Elevator, Malthouse, Fermenting Department, Power Plant, the tunnels which connect them and the infrastructure which supported them.
-From 1903 onward, all notable buildings constructed by the Lemp Brewing Company were designed by Guy T. Norton (Architect) with contributions by other notable figures such as William F. Carthaus (Brewmaster) and William Koedding (Master Mechanic) all "under the direct supervision" of William J. Lemp, Jr (who became president of the brewery following the death of William Sr. in 1904).
+From 1903 onward, all notable buildings constructed by the Lemp Brewing Company were designed by Guy T. Norton (Architect) with significant contributions by William F. Carthaus (Brewmaster) and William Koedding (Master Mechanic) all of which performed "under the direct supervision" of William J. Lemp, Jr. William Jr having recently taken the reins as president of the brewery following the death of William Sr in 1904 [3].
 This was the core group which would shape the course of the brewery for nearly the next two decades.
 In a similar fashion, almost all of the subsequent construction appears to have been carried out by roughly the same group of companies.
-For example: the Hartman Bricklaying and Construction Company appears to have been involved in every project throughout this period with the only notable exceptions being the elevator and the smoke-stack which were evidently referred to specialists in those particular building methods.
+For example: the Hartman Bricklaying and Construction Company was evidently involved in virtually every project throughout this period with the only notable exceptions being the elevator and the smoke-stack which were referred to specialists in those particular building methods.

 Background